Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

-In this work we do not impose an explicit resummed Sudakov kernel or a fixed–order $Y$–term (cf. the CSS $W{+}Y$ decomposition~\cite{Collins:1985,Collins:2011}).
-Instead, we set $\mu=\sqrt{\zeta}=Q$, take the DY hard factor at tree level, and allow the joint profile $s(x,k_\perp;Q)$ to absorb the full $Q$ dependence directly from the data within the small–$q_T$ region.
-Throughout this work, $Q$ (or equivalently $Q_M$) designates the dilepton invariant mass and plays the role of the hard scale in the DY process, in direct analogy to the photon virtuality $Q^2$ in semi-inclusive deep-inelastic scattering (SIDIS).
-Because no perturbative resummation of the cusp or non‑cusp anomalous dimensions is enforced, it is not meaningful to assign an $\text{N}^k\text{LL}$ resummation label to the present extraction.
-The results should therefore be described as a data‑driven momentum‑space analysis with tree‑level hard factor and no explicit logarithmic resummation, complementary to $b_T$–space fits where $\text{N}^k\text{LL}$ accuracy is defined by the perturbative content of the Sudakov kernel and matching~\cite{Collins:2011,Collins:1985,Echevarria:2012,Scimemi2019,Bacchetta2017,Landry2003,Konychev:2006}.
-This distinction is important as our approach learns the $Q$– and $k_\perp$–dependence of the TMDs directly from the measured cross-sections, while $b_T$–space global fits achieve their quoted $\text{N}^k\text{LL}$ accuracy by incorporating the corresponding perturbative anomalous dimensions and coefficient functions.
-In this regard, our momentum‑space analysis reduces bias not only by avoiding functional \textit{Ansätze} for the $k_\perp$ dependence, but also by dispensing with external priors from the perturbative resummation scheme and the requirement to map through the $b_T$ representation.
-The joint profile $s(x,k_\perp,Q)$ is thus determined directly from the data, without structural constraints beyond PDF matching, providing a minimally biased data‑driven approach to TMD extraction.
-The analysis follows standard fixed–target DY practice: we reconstruct $(x_a,x_b)$ from $(Q_M,y)$ at leading order in $q_T/Q_M$, $x_{a,b}=(Q_M/\sqrt{s})\,e^{\pm y}$~\cite{Collins:2011}, restrict to the TMD domain $q_T\ll Q_M$ where the $W{+}Y$ separation applies~\cite{Collins:1985,Collins:2011}, veto the $\Upsilon$ resonance region in E288/E605~\cite{Ito1981,Moreno1991}, choose $\mu=\sqrt{\zeta}=Q$ as a canonical scale setting~\cite{Collins:2011}, and neglect the $Y$–term in fits restricted to small $q_T$~\cite{Collins:1985}.
-Uncertainties are propagated via Monte–Carlo replica ensembles built from the reported pointwise errors of E288/E605 (full covariances are not available)~\cite{Ito1981,Moreno1991}; collinear–PDF uncertainties are included by sampling PDF replicas (NNPDF4.0) accessed through LHAPDF~\cite{Ball2022NNPDF4,Buckley2015LHAPDF}.
-Within this window the strategy provides a controlled, minimally biased extraction directly in $k_\perp$, complementary to global $b_T$–space analyses that emphasize resummed evolution and matching~\cite{Collins:2011,Scimemi:2019,Bacchetta:2017}.
-We note that the differentiable–programming machinery used here can, with minor changes, also be deployed in a $b_T$ representation~\cite{Baydin2018AD}.
+The forward map from network parameters to observables remains fully differentiable through a quadrature layer that performs the two-dimensional angular convolution \emph{within the training loop}~\cite{Baydin2018AD}.
+We do not impose an explicit resummed Sudakov kernel or a fixed-order $Y$-term (cf. the CSS $W{+}Y$ decomposition~\cite{CSS1985,Collins2011}); instead, we set $\mu=\sqrt{\zeta}=Q$, take the Drell--Yan hard factor at tree level, and allow the joint profile $s(x,k_\perp;Q)$ to absorb the $Q$ dependence directly from the data in the small-$q_T$ region.
+Here $Q$ (or equivalently $Q_M$) denotes the dilepton invariant mass and serves as the hard scale in Drell--Yan, analogous to the photon virtuality $Q^2$ in SIDIS.
+Because no perturbative resummation of cusp or non-cusp anomalous dimensions is applied, it is not meaningful to assign an $\text{N}^k\text{LL}$ accuracy label to this extraction.
+Our results should therefore be characterized as a data-driven momentum-space analysis with a tree-level hard factor and no explicit logarithmic resummation, complementary to $b_T$-space fits where $\text{N}^k\text{LL}$ accuracy is defined by the perturbative content of the Sudakov kernel and matching~\cite{Collins2011,CSS1985,Echevarria:2012,Scimemi2019,Bacchetta2017,Landry2003,Konychev:2006}.
+This distinction is crucial: whereas $b_T$-space fits infer the $Q$ dependence from perturbative inputs, our momentum-space framework learns it directly from the data, reducing bias not only by avoiding predefined functional \textit{ansätze} for the $k_\perp$ dependence but also by dispensing with external priors from resummation schemes and the intermediate $b_T$ mapping.
+The joint profile $s(x,k_\perp;Q)$ is thus determined directly from experiment, with no structural constraints beyond PDF matching, providing a minimally biased, data-driven approach to TMD extraction.